The Play Girl: Production

 The film was marred by two deaths of crew members over a period of about two weeks.
 Studio electrician Thomas Rafferty was killed in a fall, and cinematographer Rudolph Bergquist died in an automobile accident on Santa Monica Boulevard in Los Angeles while driving a studio car.

+Reception

+Motion Picture Herald critic T.O.
+Service bluntly wrote, "I think 'The Play Girl' is bad," finding it clichéd, and blaming the poor reception on having seen a better film beforehand (Soft Living) and due to "suffering...from an overdose of Bellamy."

+Laurence Reid of Motion Picture News called it "interesting and fairly amusing," despite the film having "no plot at all."
+However, Reid praised Madge Bellamy for "[doing] her bit in making it enjoyable."

 Preservation

 With no prints of The Play Girl located in any film archives, it is a lost film.

+A manuscript listing each scene is preserved in the Library of Congress.